 Mild depression: Support (including frequent doctor visits and education) and psychotherapy

-Moderate to severe depression: Drugs, psychotherapy, or both and sometimes electroconvulsive therapy
+Moderate to severe depression: Medications, psychotherapy, or both and sometimes electroconvulsive therapy

 Seasonal depression: Phototherapy